 - Jericho skull

-"Jericho skull"; a plastered human skull; the skull was taken as the base and the features of the face were modelled on it in plaster.
+"Jericho skull"; a human cranium with a face modelled in plaster.
 One eye is made from a bivalve shell divided in two.
 The other has one, smaller, complete shell in place and is missing its twin.

 - Excavated/Findspot: Jericho

 - Width: 14.6 centimetres

 - Length: 11.2 centimetres (nose to top Y-suture)